Evolution of Human Resource Management, Human resources management history.

-There are some factors of human resource management that leads an organization towards achieving its goals.
-Those factors are :
+There are 10 factors of human resource management that lead an organization towards achieving its goals.

 A visionary leader is a person who holds a clear image of the future of the organization.
 He set up policies to reach that place.
 Motivates and inspires the employees to follow his directions.
-Moreover, he is capable of making a commitment, and can seek out talented individuals, motivates them, makes proper use of their talent and expertise to achieve success.
+Moreover, he is capable of committing, and can seek out talented individuals, motivates them, makes proper use of their talent and expertise to achieve success.

 For example, Henry Ford is one of the most famous visionary leaders.
 He started his Ford Motor Company with literally no money.
-In the beginning, the suppliers allow him to take parts on credit, also he reinvested his profits back to his business.
-And now, it is one of the successful automobile company.
+In the beginning, the suppliers allow him to take parts on credit; also, he reinvested his profits back into his business.
+And now, it is one of the successful automobile companies.

 Figure 1: Human Resource Management (HRM) Factors to Organizational Excellence

-Customer Focus Orientation is all about the acknowledgment of the needs and wishes of the customer and works accordingly.
-Customer needs and wants to keep changing day by day.
+Customer Focus Orientation is all about acknowledging the needs and wishes of the customer and works accordingly.
+Consumer needs and wants to keep changing day by day.
 Keeping up with the pace and anticipating to fulfill its requirements is very important for the organization’s success or the company will face great loss.

-Effective communication can gain customer satisfaction and customer satisfaction can bring profit to the company.
-The practice of sharing information and imparting knowledge inside the organization yields defect-free products and services towards customers.
-Therefore, it is necessary to ensure employees’ clear understanding of the TQM program and is also useful to overcome barriers to changes leading to quality improvement.
+Effective communication can gain customer satisfaction, as well as customer satisfaction can bring profit to the company.
+The practice of sharing information and imparting knowledge inside the organization yields defect-free products and services to customers.
+Therefore, it is necessary to ensure employees’ clear understanding of the TQM program.
+Effective communication among employees is also a useful technique to overcome barriers to changes leading to quality improvement.

 Congruent objective means the common goal of the organizational members to increase productivity with effectiveness and maximize the utilization of the resources.
 All employees in the organization will work together to achieve the interdependent goal of the company.
-In this perspective, the company has to ensure that they are providing enough training and education to the employees to understand the entire process of the organization.
-At the same, the industry has to ensure customer gratifications.
+Hence, the company has to ensure that they are providing enough training and education to the employees to understand the entire process of the organization.
+Finally, the industry has to ensure customer gratifications.

-Staff selection and employee deployment is a very important process of the organization to regulate the company smoothly.
-Screening for ‘rightsizing’ and ‘ability-job-fit’ technique involves analyzing a unit’s or department’s personnel needs to be based on its long-term quality objectives and the overall company needs.
+Staff selection and employee deployment is an essential process of the organization to regulate the company smoothly.
+Screening for the ‘rightsizing’ and ‘ability-to-fit’ techniques involves analyzing a unit’s or department’s personnel needs to be based on its long-term quality objectives and the overall company needs.

 It is proven by science that a skilled employee can afford more than ordinary employees in the organization.
-It is very difficult to perform well in a specific sector without having good knowledge.
+It isn’t easy to perform well in a specific sector without having good knowledge.
 The company has to increase the knowledge and experience of the employee through training.
-Employees need to have the knowledge; skills and capabilities relevant to the tasks specified which are critical to providing quality services.
+Employees need to have the knowledge, skills, and capabilities relevant to the tasks specified, critical to providing quality services.

 A team in the organization always can yield better output than a single employee.
-A team can contribute more because of having a multi-skilled person in a team.
+Additionally, A team can contribute more because of having a multi-skilled person in a team.
 A team can apply different knowledge and strategies to improve service quality.
-So teamwork assists to satisfy customers efficiently.
+So teamwork assists in satisfying customers efficiently.

 Training and education is the key element to develop potentiality of the human resource in the organization.
 Therefore, the organization should provide enough training and knowledge to the employee for getting the excellent performance.

-It makes a meaningful change to improve programs, services, and processes and creates new value for students and stakeholders.
+It makes a meaningful change to improve programs, services, and processes as well as creates new value for students and stakeholders.